Team problems and what to do from a psychological point of view

 Good cohesion or good teamwork

-As a pack animal, humans have the need for recognition and belonging in their social environment.
-Meetings should be fun and colleagues should get along well, no question, but can that also lead to team problems?
-Yes, if the relationship between each other is placed above solving problems or conflicts ...
+As a social animal, humans have a need for recognition and belonging in their social environment.
+Meetings should be fun and colleagues should get along well, no question, but can this also lead to team problems?
+Yes, if the relationship with each other is placed above solving problems or conflicts…

 No one can work properly if one is vulnerable harmony does not want to endanger the group.
 Good moderation during meetings can help.